 Nope!
-Tia is 100% free for users.
+The Tia app is a 100% free for all users.
 No hidden fees or paywalls.
-Just download on the App Store to get started.
+Just download the app on the App Store to get started.

-No. Tia does not provide medical guidance.
+No, the Tia bot does NOT provide medical guidance.
 The content in the app is for informational purposes only.
-Tia is designed to help support the health related choices that you make.
-These choices are yours and may require the advice of a healthcare provider.
+The TIa app is designed to help support the health related choices that you make.
+These choices are yours and may require the advice of a health care provider.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment or recommendation regarding medication.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on the Tia app!

-Behind Tia’s sassy tone and emoji-heavy communication is Tia’s Medical Advisory Board — a team of women’s health experts that work behind the scenes to create, curate and vet the content in the Tia app.
-Our aim is to serve as a bridge between the latest and greatest medical research and the lay (wo)man.
-We reference expert organizations and publications including the CDC, American Congress of Obstetricians and Gynecologists, Planned Parenthood, and Bedsider.org.
+Behind Tia’s sassy tone and emoji-heavy communication is a team of expert women’s health practitioners that work behind the scenes to create, curate and vet the content in the Tia app.
+All #TiaTalks and cycle insights cite the latest and greatest medical research and protocols from best-in-class sources and organizations including the CDC, American Congress of Obstetricians and Gynecologists, Planned Parenthood, Bedsider.org. and more.

 You can read more about our Medical Advisors here!
 If you’re interested in joining our Medical Advisory board, contributing research, or creating first-in-class content for the Tia platform, shoot us a note at firstname.lastname@example.org.

-Today, Tia’s expertise lies in answering questions about birth control, sex, STDs and menstruation.
-If you ask a question outside our knowledge area of expertise, we will recommend a 3rd party resource, and/or when relevant, refer you to a provider.
-We’re continually working to expand Tia’s capacity to provide personalized, evidence-based answers to a wide range of women’s healthcare topics.
-If there’s a question/topic that you think Tia should become an expert in, shoot us a note to email@example.com.
+We are continually working to expand Tia’s capacity to provide personalized, evidence-based answers to a wide range of women’s healthcare topics.
+If there’s a question/topic that you think Tia should become an expert in, and isn’t yet, shoot us a note to email@example.com.